replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 is to make sure they align with your documentation for the minimum and recommended values.
 The preflight check makes those prerequisites executable and lets your customer know whether their install will succeed.
-Let's look at [Harbor's documentation](https://goharbor.io/docs/2.8.0/install-config/installation-prereqs/) for guidance on our preflights.
+Let's look at [Slackernews's documentation](https://goslackernews.io/docs/2.8.0/install-config/installation-prereqs/) for guidance on our preflights.

 <table>